fbpx

 The church’s name, “Orphanos,” likely refers not to a charitable function for orphans but to an unknown benefactor.
 Tucked behind high stone walls and surrounded by gardens, the monument remains a peaceful sanctuary and an evocative remnant of Thessaloniki’s Byzantine past.

-Photo by Herbert Frank, Wikimedia Commons, CC BY-SA 2.0.
+Photo by Herbert Frank, Wikimedia Commons

 Leave a comment